 The reference framework used in this audit is Payment Card Industry Data Security Standard (PCI DSS).
 Based on this framework, all components that are part of cardholder data environment should be included to the scope of audit.
 Also, as assignment required, all other component that were available for testing were included.
 Even so, reference framework was required to transform priority rating for different systems to support audit priorities (findings, recommendations, etc.).

-As a notice, it should be reminded that this audit is purely technical and do not include any administrative parts relating to used framework.
+As a notice, it should be reminded that this audit is purely technical and do not include most of the administrative parts relating to used framework.

 From technical perspective audit can also be divided to internal and external audit as presented below: